 Custody may be awarded to either parent or to both parents jointly.
 The court requires the parents to file a plan for the continued care, custody, and control of their children with their divorce or legal separation.
 Such a plan needs to include, at a minimum, provisions for the child's living arrangements, visitation rights, child support obligations, school placement, and medical and dental care.

 In disputed cases, if the court determines that domestic violence, stalking, or harassment has occurred, there is a rebuttable presumption that it is in the child's best interest to reside with the parent who is not the perpetrator of such behavior.

-Restoration of former name: If either spouse's name was changed as a result of the marriage, they may have their maiden or former name restored when the dissolution of marriage is granted if so desired.
+Restoration of former name: If either spouse's name was changed as a result of the marriage, they may have their maiden or a former name restored when the dissolution of marriage is granted if so desired.

 Restriction on remarriage: If a former spouse is still living, you must wait 6 months before you can get remarried, unless it is with your former spouse.
 It is also unlawful to get remarried in another state and cohabitate in Oklahoma during this six month period.
 A violation of the remarriage provision is deemed bigamy and a person violating the cohabitation restriction if guilty of adultery.

 Looking for a lawyer in your area?
 For women who are considering divorce and want to speak with an attorney to review their options, this service matches them with local divorce attorneys willing to represent them.
 Receive your free family law consultation now!